-Rapid weight loss of an eating disordered pupil and concern regarding the emotional/psychological state will be discussed by the Head Matron, Head of Boarding and Deputy Head.
-Parents will be contacted if the Head Matron requests a consultant's specialist opinion.
+Rapid weight loss of an eating disordered pupil and concern regarding the emotional/psychological state will be discussed by the School Nurse, Matrons, Head of Boarding and DSL.
+Parents will be contacted if the School Nurse or Matron's requests a consultant's specialist opinion.